-1.1 Course units of 4 credit with 3 hour final examination:
+1.1 Course units of 4 credit with 3-hour final examination:

-- (a) Three continuous assessments shall be given during the semester/year - (b) Each in-class assessment should be 40 50 minutes duration - (c) Only 2 assessments with best marks are counted towards final grade
+- Three continuous assessments shall be given during the semester/year - Each in-class assessment should be 40 50 minutes' duration - Only 2 assessments with best marks are counted towards final grade

-1.2 Course units of 2.5 to 3 credit (2 - 3 hour final examination):
+1.2 Course units of 2.5 to 3 credit (2 - 3-hour final examination):

-- (a) Three continuous assessments shall be given during the semester/year - (b) Each in-class assessment should be 30 45 minutes duration - (c) Only 2 assessments with best marks are counted towards final grade
+- Three continuous assessments shall be given during the semester/year - Each in-class assessment should be 30 45 minutes' duration - Only 2 assessments with best marks are counted towards final grade

-1.3 Course units of 1.25 to 2 credit (1 - 2 hour final examination):
+1.3 Course units of 1.25 to 2 credit (1 - 2-hour final examination):

-- (a) Two continuous assessments shall be given during the semester/year - (b) Each in-class assessment should be 30 45 minutes duration - (c) Only 1 assessment with best marks are counted towards final grade
+- Two continuous assessments shall be given during the semester/year - Each in-class assessment should be 30 45 minutes' duration - Only 1 assessment with best marks are counted towards final grade

-1.4 Course units of 1 credit (1 hour final examination):
+1.4 Course units of 1 credit (1-hour final examination):

-- (a) Two continuous assessments are given during the semester/year - (b) Each in-class assessment should be 20 30 minutes duration - (c) Only 1 assessment with best marks are counted towards final grade
+- Two continuous assessments are given during the semester/year - Each in-class assessment should be 20 30 minutes' duration - Only 1 assessment with best marks are counted towards final grade

 Students shall attend all continuous assessments offered as per course unit during the relevant semester/year.
-If a student misses an assessment and fails to provide an acceptable reason zero mark is allocated for the particular assessment.
+If a student misses an assessment and fails to provide an acceptable reason (critical medical conditions of the student or any other reasons approved by the relevant authority) zero mark is allocated for the particular assessment.